Skip to main content

 Fundamentals

 The feeling can be subtle at first.
-A persistent lack of energy that coffee no longer touches, a shift in mood that seems disconnected from your daily life, or the frustrating realization that your is changing despite your consistent efforts with diet and exercise.
+A persistent lack of energy that coffee no longer touches, a shift in mood that seems disconnected from your daily life, or the frustrating realization that your body composition is changing despite your consistent efforts with diet and exercise.

 These experiences are common markers of the aging process, deeply rooted in the intricate and elegant communication network of your endocrine system.
 Your body operates on a complex series of messages carried by hormones, chemical signals that govern everything from your metabolism and sleep cycles to your emotional responses and reproductive health.